 I hope this observation helps to demystify evolution.
 When we look at natural systems, evolution seems complicated.
 And because we primarily see the results of evolution, with only glimpses of the process, it can be hard to imagine and sometimes hard to believe.

-But in simulation, we can see the whole process, not just the results.
-And by including only the minimal set of features to produce evolution — temporarily ignoring the vast complexity of biological life — we can see evolution as the surprisingly simple, inevitable idea that it is.
+But in simulation, we see the whole process, not just the results.
+And by including the minimal set of features to produce evolution — temporarily ignoring the vast complexity of biological life — we can see evolution as the surprisingly simple, inevitable idea that it is.

 Are you using one of our books in a class?We'd like to know about it.
 Please consider filling out this short survey.